fraunhofer-iem/Technical-Lag-Analyzer/README.md

 # Technical Lag

 Technical lag is calculated based on the used version of each package and its newest available version.
+It is calculated as "libyears" as defined in [this article](https://ericbouwers.github.io/papers/icse15.pdf) by Joel Cox et al. and as the version distance (how many releases are between the used version and the newest available version).

 The package information is taken from a CycloneDX Software Bill of Materials (SBOM), the version information is queried from [deps.dev](https://deps.dev).